 Who is Brian Nickels from 'Bridgerton'?

-The message included at the end of the season-one finale was in memoriam of the stunt coordinator Brian Nickels, who died in January 2020 due to a cardiac arrest.
+Right before the credits rolled on the first season of Bridgerton, a dedication popped up: "In Loving Memory of Brian Nickels."
+The message was in memoriam of Bridgerton's stunt coordinator Brian Nickels, who died in January 2020 due to a cardiac arrest.

-As a former boxer, he assisted with stunt coordination in the Bridgerton boxing scenes between series star Regé-Jean Page and Martins Imhangbe, who plays Will Mondrich.
+As a former boxer, Nickels assisted with stunt coordination in the Bridgerton boxing scenes between series star Regé-Jean Page and Martins Imhangbe, who plays Will Mondrich.

-Imhangbe worked closely with Nickels and expressed the sadness of his passing in an Instagram post: "Brian, immensely grateful that our paths crossed and for the dynamic and positive impact you’ve had in my life for the past months - you’ve always had my corner and filled me with uber confidence on and off set with your infectious enthusiasm and passion for what you do - you’ve been an incredible coach and friend."
+Imhangbe worked closely with Nickels and expressed sadness at hearing of his passing in an Instagram post: "Brian, immensely grateful that our paths crossed and for the dynamic and positive impact you’ve had in my life for the past months - you’ve always had my corner and filled me with uber confidence on and off set with your infectious enthusiasm and passion for what you do - you’ve been an incredible coach and friend."